Writing systems:

 Ewondo is a Bantu language with about half a million speakers in Cameroon.
-Ewondo has about 100,000 native speakers in and around the capital of Cameroon, Yaunde (Yaoundé), and a further 470,000 or so second language speakers in southern Cameroon, where it serves as a lingua franca.
+There are about 100,000 native speakers in and around Yaunde (Yaoundé) the capital of Cameroon.
+Some 470,000 additional people use Ewondo as a second language in southern Cameroon, where it serves as a lingua franca.

 Ewondo is a tonal language with five tones, though they are often omitted from writing.
-The high tone is marked with an acute accent (á), while the low tone is only marked in nasal syllables with a grave accent (à).
+The high tone is marked with an acute accent (á), and the low tone is only marked in nasal syllables with a grave accent (à).
 The tones can be combined: high-low, marked by a circumflex (â), and low-high, marked by a caron (ǎ).
-There is also a middle tone.
+There is also a middle tone that is unmarked.

 Information about Ewondo compiled by Wolfram Siegel